-- 1. That they register for the course at registration with written permission of the departmental chairperson, dean or program director of the academic unit responsible for the course. - 2.
-That they pass an appropriate competency examination not more than six weeks after the term begins.
-Competency credit will not be permitted for a course when a student has received credit for more advanced courses in the same area. - 3.
-The repeat course rule applies to the repeating of competency examinations (see Repeating Courses). - 4.
-That they pay the appropriate charges.
+- Pass an appropriate competency examination not more than six weeks after the term begins.
+Competency credit will not be permitted for a course when a student has received credit for more advanced courses in the same area. - Course repeat rules apply, for any repeat of an exam (see Repeating Courses). - Tuition charges apply as appropriate.
+Please refer to the Tuition Rates page for more information - To request approval to register, refer to the following: